polterguy/phosphorusfive-dox/chapter-6.md

         eval:x:/@.exe
 ```

 As you can see, as you try the above code, it clearly creates two distinctly different pieces of code as its result.
 Hence, the code has *"changed"*, according to its environment, and *"morphed"* into becoming something else, than what it originally was.

-This feature is a highly useful feature of Hyperlambda, but intuitively difficult to grasp in the beginning, since there doesn't really exist any similar concepts, in other programming languages.
+This particular example, is a fairly naive and simple one, but this feature is a highly useful feature of Hyperlambda.
+It might however be difficult to grasp in the beginning, since there doesn't really exist any similar concepts in other programming languages.

-In Hyperlambda, you can dynamically create and *"decorate"* your code, by applying execution instructions to a lambda object, almost the same way you'd decorate any object in a classic programming language.
+In Hyperlambda, you can dynamically create and *"decorate"* your lambda objects, by inserting execution instructions into your lambda object, almost the same way you'd decorate any object in a classic programming language.
+You can also remove instructions from existing lambda objects.
+A lambda object in P5, is a dynamic thing, and not a static thing, as it usually is in other programming languages - Including the so-called *"dynamic"* languages.

 ## [insert-before] and [insert-after]

-These two Active Events works identically to **[add]**, except they don't append nodes to its destination node, but rather *"injects"* a node, either *"before"* or *"after"* its destination node, depending upon which version you use.
+These two Active Events works identically to **[add]**, except they don't append nodes to its destination(s), but rather *"injects"* its **[src]**, either *"before"* or *"after"* its destination nodes.

 Execute the following code in your Apps/Executor, and watch its result.